luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 # VAST-TOOLS

 There are 4 steps:
-1. Alignment (this is redone in VAST-TOOLS)
+1. Alignment (this is redone in VAST-TOOLS using bowtie - needs loading)
-2. Combine outputs
+2. Combine outputs into 1 summary table
-3. Differential Expression
+3. Differential Splicing analysis
 4. Plot the output

 ## Alignment